 4. Use a fine grater to zest the lemon rind, and then juice lemon.

-5. Beat the egg yolks well with a fork and add the lemon juice and zest to the yolks.
+5. Beat the egg yolks well and add the lemon juice and zest to the yolks.

 6. Add the salt to the egg whites.
-Beat with an electric blender until very stiff.
+Beat until very stiff.
 The whites will begin to look lumpy.